julie-is-late/TensorFlow-Signal-Processing/README.md

 # the network

+The plan to teach the network how to interpret the audio data needed to address 2 main concerns: first, it needed to be able to look at the audio and extract frequency data from it, and second it needed to be able to "undo" this operation so that the data could be converted back into audio.
+As far as the first problem is concerned, it's possible for us to add time as a dimention to the audio data similar to the frequency spectrogram concept above.
+In that model, time is represented as part of the image by being one of it's axis.
+In this way, the 2 dimentional instantaneous frequency plot becomes a 3 dimentional image.
+For our data, we have a 1 dimention of data: amplitute.
+By adding time as a dimention to this data, by batching it in contiguous time cuncks, we can attempt to expose the network to patterns in the data.
+Or at least that's the idea.
+The second major issue deals with making the system end-to-end.
+We are looking to be able to take the output of the network, write it to a file, and play it back without having to take any extra steps.
+For a linear or nonlinear system, this is about as difficult as it is accurate - which is to say not very.
+However, for a convolutional network which is introducing extra depth in the network, it's necessary to have a convolutional transpose layer.
+This type of layer is sometimes refered to as a 'deconvolutional' layer, however it's important to note that this is actually a misnomer, as deconvolution is a completely different process related to computer vision.
+Regardless of the terminology, a convolutional transpose layer allows you to take layers which have been convolved and attempt to separate out the data back into more meaningful data.
+In our case, hopefully back into the amplitute graph.

+## layer design
 Intuitively, it would make sense that a standard linear network would most likely not be able to properly model this problem.
-However, I still wanted to form a baseline
+However, I still wanted to form a baseline to see just

 I used a standard, fully connected regression neural network with varying depths of hidden layers.
 The goal of this network was to try to overfit the training data to show that it can at least be brute forced.

 Because this problem is attempting to directly emulate a filtering effect, it seems somewhat intuitive that this problem would be decently well represented by a convolutional network.
 If we could get the neural net to understand the audio input, we could train a convolutional layer to understand the change in the data from the input to the output.
 This might also allow us to combine convolutional layers which are trained from different filters, but more on that later.